CalebWD/Portfolio/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please read our [Contributing Guide](docs/development/git-workflow.md) for details on our code of conduct and the process for submitting pull requests.
+Please read our [Contributing Guide](docs/development/git-workflow.md) ~~not a thing yet~~ for details on our code of conduct and the process for submitting pull requests.

 ## 📝 License